• Skip to primary navigation

 • Pre-heat the oven to 160C Fan/180C/350F/Gas Mark 4 and grease and line a 2lb loaf tin

-• Mix together the butter and caster sugar using an electric mixer or a spoon until light and fluffy
+• Mix together the butter and caster sugar, ideally using an electric mixer, until light and fluffy

 • Add the orange extract, eggs and milk and whisk in until smooth